BoiseStatePlanetary/susie/docs/index.rst

 Welcome to Susie's documentation!
 =================================

-Susie is a package built for astronomers to estimate rates of orbital decay due to tidal interactions in their extrasolar system.
+Susie is a Python package for modeling the orbital evolution of exoplanets using transit and occultation timing data.
+It helps detect and characterize tidal orbital decay and apsidal precession, offering statistical tools to compare models and infer the physical processes shaping close-in planetary systems—linking timing data to insights on tidal dissipation, planetary interiors, and dynamical interactions.

 .. image:: images/SP_Susie.png
    :alt: The Susie Exoplanets Group Logo